 Strengthening Your Application

-I unsuccesfully applied for a Leadership Scholarship in a previous quarter.
+I unsuccessfully applied for a Leadership Scholarship in a previous quarter.
 What should I do to strengthen my application?

 If you are planning to reapply for a Leadership Scholarship, we strongly encourage you to schedule a feedback appointment with us to review your previous application.
 A member of the reading or interview committee is prepared to provide that feedback to you and would look forward to the opportunity to talk with you about your proposal.
-To receive feedback on your application or interview, contact the person named in your letter.
-If you have lost that information, please contact us.
+To receive feedback on your application or interview, contact the person named in your notification email or contact us.

 Will it help my application if I am doing multiple leadership activities?